gurpreet-/fxapp/README.md

 ## Building and running
 This project requires the following:
-- Android Studio - Android Studio Iguana | 2023.2.1 Patch 1
+- Android Studio - Android Studio Ladybug | 2024.2.1 Patch 3
 - In order to build the app, you need the Android SDK.
 It's usually downloaded and installed in your home folder when you install Android Studio.
-- The app targets API 34 so installing an image version equivalent or close to that API would be ideal.
+- The app targets API 36 so installing an image version equivalent or close to that API would be ideal.
 - JDK 8 or higher.

 1. `git clone` the repo or download it as a zip.